alandwarinasia/transformersdotcards/README.md

 It was 'built' with HTML/CSS and JavaScript.
 The product/card data was stored in an [Airtable](https://airtable.com) database, which can be queried via an API, to facilitate integration with third-party applications.

-Transformers.card ceased operations on January 1st, 2020 and was eventually obsoleted by [FortressMaxmius.io](https://fortressmaximus.io).
+Transformers.cards ceased operations on January 1st, 2020 and was eventually obsoleted by [FortressMaxmius.io](https://fortressmaximus.io).

 ### API